torchnyu/blog/_posts/2020-08-02-into-the-interview.md

 optimal inputs.
 It doesn't matter if you turned your O(n log n) algorithm into O(n) if it's immediately followed by an O(n^2) algorithm.

+Of course, this part depends on your data structures and algorithms knowledge.
+If you haven't taken a course on this yet, I'd recommend learning on your own.

 # Keep It Simple

 It's quite rare that you'll need to use anything fancy.
 The fanciest